-Name Established in accordance with Business License No. Business Sector % owned by the Bank Lao Viet Joint Venture Bank 732/ERO dated 29 August 2016 by the Ministry of Industry and Commerce Banking & Finance 25% Banque Franco - Lao Limited 0495/ERO dated 7 June 2018 by the Ministry of Industry and Commence Banking & Finance 30% Lao-Viet Insurance Joint Venture Company 0600 dated 16 August 2013 by the Ministry of Industry and Commence Insurance 35% Lao China Bank Company Limited 041/ERM dated 27 January 2014 by the Department of Enterprise Register and Management of the Lao PDR Banking & Finance 49% Lao National Payment Network Company Limited 0349/ERO granted by the Department of Enterprise Registration and Management of the Ministry of Industry and Commerce of the Lao PDR on 12 March 2019 settlement 20%
+Name Established in accordance with Business License No. Business Sector % owned by the Bank Lao Viet Joint Venture Bank 732/ERO dated 29 August 2016 by the Ministry of Industry and Commerce Banking & Finance 25% Banque Franco - Lao Limited 0495/ERO dated 7 June 2018 by the Ministry of Industry and Commence Banking & Finance 30% Lao-Viet Insurance Joint Venture Company 0600 dated 16 August 2013 by the Ministry of Industry and Commence Insurance 35% Lao China Bank Company Limited 041/ERM dated 27 January 2014 by the Department of Enterprise Register and management of Lao PDR.
+Banking & Finance 49% Lao National Payment Network Company Limited 0349/ERO granted by the Department of Enterprise Registration and Management of the Ministry of Industry and Commerce of the Lao PDR on 12 March 2019 Transaction settlement management (Electronic) 20%